-KB Studio courses and workshops provide customized instruction for artists seeking to expand and refine their creative vision.
+KB Studio provides customized instruction and professional mentorship for visual artists seeking to expand their conceptual, material, and technical skills.

 KB Studio connects like-minded artists interested in meaningful contemporary studio practice built upon compelling ideas and supported by a close-knit community.

 For the past three months I have been working on Wild Daze, a large-scale painting inspired by my regular visits to the Chicago lakefront just a few blocks away from my home and studio.
 Having such easy access to the shores of Lake Michigan and the natural habitat there has provided endless opportunities to observe and reflect upon the notion of the wild and what it means in our environmentally challenged times.